 This growing climate of fear and uncertainty wasn't palpable at Syntagma though.
 People were definitely troubled, but for the most part they appeared positive and determined.
 Banners calling for an end to austerity and opposing the European Union were everywhere, as were those expressing their opposition to further budget and pension cuts.

 Konstantinos is a 29-year-old actor, who supplements his income by working as a waiter.
 "Things are positive.
 This whole state of change should fill us with optimism and smiles," he told me.
-"Last month, I made 250 Euros [$280] and I have 30 Euros [$34] in the bank.
+"Last month, I made 250 euros and I have 30 euros in the bank.
 Obviously, I'm not affected by capital controls and I can't relate to people queuing at cash machines.
 I think everyone should just chill.
-I'm supporting the no vote, because a no vote means a career.
-If the yes vote wins, we know what the next day holds.
+I'm supporting the 'No' vote, because a 'No' vote means a career.
+If the 'Yes' vote wins, we know what the next day holds.
 If we just accept more of the same, we know the shit that we're going to be forced to eat.
-A no vote gives us an opportunity to build bonds and relationships with other people and fight for something different to what we have been going through for the last five years."
+A 'No' vote gives us an opportunity to build bonds and relationships with other people and fight for something different to what we have been going through for the last five years."

-Nektarios is 31 years old and said: "We are behind the no vote for three basic reasons: We don't want a new memorandum, because if you take a look at the measures being proposed you'll realize that they're worse than the previous ones.
-The second reason is that we want to provide people with the hope that if they produce a strong no vote, then the next day they can go on and fight.
-Thirdly, a no vote will open up a new route that will include a debt write-off, an exit from the European Union, as well as the state reclaiming the banking system and handing it back to the workers.
+Nektarios is 31 years old and said: "We are behind the 'No' vote for three basic reasons – We don't want a new memorandum, because if you take a look at the measures being proposed you'll realise that they're worse than the previous ones.
+The second reason is that we want to provide people with the hope that if they produce a strong 'No' vote, then the next day they can go on and fight.
+Thirdly, a 'No' vote will open up a new route that will include a debt write-off, an exit from the European Union, as well as the state reclaiming the banking system and handing it back to the workers.

 Scroll down for more pictures

 Want some background?
 Read A Brief History of Greece's Debt